Firing and Replacing Your Bankruptcy Lawyer

 Bankruptcy filers must meet multiple deadlines after filing a case.
 These deadlines apply to:

-It is the attorney's job to know the deadlines and make sure that they are satisfied.
+It is the attorney's job to know the deadlines and ensure they are satisfied.
 If your attorney fails to meet all required deadlines, your case could get dismissed or suffer other adverse consequences.

 Choose Your Bankruptcy Attorney Carefully

-Firing your attorney in the middle of your bankruptcy can result in delays and additional fees, and it should be a last resort.
-If you must replace your bankruptcy lawyer, make sure to choose a bankruptcy attorney who can substitute in and handle your case effectively.
-When meeting with potential attorneys, give as much information about your case as you can and question the attorneys about their experience in handling similar cases.
+Firing your attorney during bankruptcy can result in delays and additional fees, so it should be a last resort.
+If you must replace your bankruptcy lawyer, give as much information about your case as possible when meeting with potential replacements.
+It will help the lawyer determine how much work will be required to get your case back on track.

 Get Professional Help